filareta/lung-cancer-prediction/README.md

-   If you are running on windows you should specify the python version to be 3.5 when creating the environment.
+   You should specify the python version to be 3.5 when creating the environment.

    Creating GPU tensorflow environment: